 Students who major in English will undertake a course of study designed to develop knowledge in literary trends, themes, and genres as well as skills in critical interpretation and written communication.
 In advanced courses, students will investigate the structure, style, intellectual content, historical significance, and cultural context of the literature produced in Great Britain and the United States as well as Anglophone literature from around the world.
 This extensive textual study will foster appreciation of diverse cultural values and of the means by which culture is transmitted through language.

 cultural knowledge and strengthening skills in research, analysis, and communication are not only intellectually rewarding but also valuable to students with a variety of goals, such as pursuing graduate degrees in English literature and language; teaching English in secondary schools or in foreign countries; pursuing careers in professions such as law, medicine, technology, or business; working in any field for which cultural awareness and strong analytical, interpretive, research, and writing skills are desired.

 During their course of study at Roosevelt University, our English majors:

 Major in English Literature leading to a BA degree

 Electives should be chosen in close consultation with an advisor to devise a program that both satisfies the student’s interests and involves sufficient breadth.
 For students whose expository writing would profit from additional practice, an advisor may also strongly recommend or require English 222.
-Students planning a career in secondary education should seriously consider the internship courses in teaching composition or literature.